Understanding Chronic Migraines & Treatment Options

 Some of the drugs frequently used to treat/control migraines include:

 - Anti-anxiety/antidepressant medications (including beta-blockers, which alter the neurotransmitter levels)

 - Triptan medications – used nearly exclusively for the treatment of migraines

 - On occasion, patients need anti-seizure medications to control their nerve signals

 Dr. Jorge Peláez is dedicated to providing his patients with the information and tools that they need to reach optimal health, and wellness.
 As such, he creates each patient a personalized treatment program.
 Treatment programs for migraines may include diet changes, stress management, limiting the amount of time spent on the computer and any other electrical device as well as rubbing essential oils on the neck (eucalyptus, lavender, and peppermint), supplements, and heat.

-For nearly 20 years, Dr. Peláez concentrated on his career as a neurologist and sleep specialist; however, he has turned his attention to functional medicine.
-He offers his patients the best of both worlds by taking advantage of the positive aspects of conventional medicine (diagnostic) and incorporating functional medicine into the patient’s treatment program.
+For nearly 20 years, Dr. Peláez concentrated on his career as a neurologist and sleep specialist; however, he has turned his attention to integrative medicine.
+He offers his patients the best of both worlds by taking advantage of the positive aspects of conventional medicine (diagnostic) and incorporating integrative medicine into the patient’s treatment program.
 If you suffer from chronic migraines, click the button below to schedule your initial consultation.